kgibson922-dev/hs-solution-architect-tech-assignment-main-test/README.md

-# HubSpot Integration Backend - Breezy Technical Assessment
+# test HubSpot Integration Backend - Breezy Technical Assessment

 This is a backend server for the HubSpot Solutions Architect Technical Assessment.
 It provides a proxy layer between your frontend application and the HubSpot CRM API.